Ex-Texas sheriff charged again in probe of Black man’s death

 The latest charge came about because Williamson County deputies crossed into neighboring Travis County as they pursued Ambler for 22 minutes.
 Ambler was suspected of failing to dim his headlights to oncoming traffic.
 The new charge raises questions about where Chody will face trial.

-Two deputies were indicted on manslaughter charges tied to the Ambler’s death earlier this week and another county official was charged with evidence tampering.
+Two deputies were indicted on manslaughter charges tied to Ambler’s death earlier this week and another county official was charged with evidence tampering.

 Ambler, a former postal worker, died after deputies used stun guns on him despite his pleas that he was sick and couldn’t breathe.
 “Live PD” camera crews traveling with the deputies filmed the pursuit and stop in suburban Austin.
 The A&E Network canceled the show in June.